The information listed below is a direct excerpt from the 2016-17 Course Catalog.

 Honors are granted on the basis of academic performance as demonstrated by a cumulative average of 3.5 or better in the major.

-Majors who wish to undertake independent research, especially for researching and writing a lengthy paper, must arrange with a professor who is willing to advise them, and consult with the major adviser.
+Majors who wish to undertake independent research, especially for researching and writing a lengthy paper, must arrange with a professor who is willing to advise them, and consult with the major advisor.
 Such research normally would be conducted by seniors as a unit of supervised work (403), which must be approved by the advising professor before registration.
 Students planning to do such research should consult with professors in the department in the spring semester of their junior year or no later than the beginning of the fall semester of the senior year.

-Majors who contemplate graduate study in classical fields should incorporate Greek and Latin into their programs.
+Majors who contemplate graduate study in Classical fields should incorporate Greek and Latin into their programs.
 Those who plan graduate work in Near Eastern or Egyptian may take appropriate ancient languages at the University of Pennsylvania, such as Middle Egyptian, Akkadian and Sumerian.
-Any student considering graduate study in classical and Near Eastern archaeology should study French and German.
+Any student considering graduate study in Classical and Near Eastern archaeology should study French and German.

 A semester of study abroad is encouraged if the program is approved by the department.
 Students are encouraged to consult with faculty, since some programs the department may approve may not yet be listed at the Office of International Programs.
-Students who seek major credit for courses taken abroad must consult with the major adviser before enrolling in a program.
+Students who seek major credit for courses taken abroad must consult with the major advisor before enrolling in a program.
 Major credit is given on a case-by-case basis after review of the syllabus, work submitted for a grade, and a transcript.
 Credit will not be given for more than one course and not for courses that are ordinarily offered by the department.

 The department strongly encourages students to gain fieldwork experience and assists them in getting positions on field projects in North America and overseas.
 The department is undertaking several field projects in which undergraduates may be invited to participate.

 Professor Peter Magee conducts a for-credit field school at Muweilah, al-Hamriya and Tell Abraq in the United Arab Emirates.
-Undergraduate and graduate students in archaeology participate in this project, which usually takes place during the winter break.
+Undergraduate and graduate students participate in this project, which usually takes place during the winter break.
 He sends an announcement about how to apply for a position in the fall of each year.
 Students who participate for credit sign up for a 403 independent study with Professor Magee.

 The department is awarded annually two internships by the Nicholas P. Goulandris Foundation for students to work for a month in the Museum of Cycladic Art in Athens, Greece, with an additional two weeks at an archaeological field project.
 This is an all-expense paid internship for which students may submit an application.
-An announcement inviting applications is sent by the undergraduate adviser in the late fall or beginning of the second semester.
+An announcement inviting applications is sent in the late fall or beginning of the second semester.

 The department has two funds that support students for internships and special projects of their own design.
 One, the Elisabeth Packard Fund for internships in Art History and Archaeology is shared with the Department of the History of Art, while the other is the Anna Lerah Keys Memorial Prize.
 Any declared major may apply for these funds.
 An announcement calling for applications is sent to majors in the spring, and the awards are made at the annual college awards ceremony in April.